 Two other wooden bridges were built and subsequently destroyed during this turbulent time in England’s early history.
 Due to uneven construction, the bridge required frequent repairs yet survived more than 600 years.

-One of the more grisly periods of the bridge’s history was at the southern gateway between 1305 and 1660, when it was customary to display the severed heads of traitors impaled on pikes and dipped in tar to preserve them against the elements.
+One of the more grisly periods of the bridge’s history was at the southern gateway between 1305 and 1660.
+There it was customary to display the severed heads of traitors, impaled on pikes and dipped in tar to preserve them against the elements.

 The head of William Wallace, a Scottish knight and landowner who led the Wars for Scottish Independence, was the first to appear on the gate.
 Other famous heads on pikes included those of Jack Cade in 1450, Sir Thomas More and Bishop John Fisher in 1535, and Thomas Cromwell in 1540.
 A German visitor to London in 1598 counted over 30 heads on the bridge.
 The practice was finally stopped in 1660, following the Restoration of King Charles II.

 By the end of the 18th century, the old London Bridge needed to be replaced.
 It had fallen into severe disrepair and was blocking river traffic.
-Designed in 1799 by Scottish engineer John Rennie, the “New” London Bridge was completed in 1831.
+Designed in 1799 by Scottish engineer John Rennie, who died before his design was approved, the “New” London Bridge was dedicated on August 1, 1831.

 The London Bridge in Lake Havasu City

 McCulloch placed the winning bid of $2.4 million on April 18, 1968 (over $17 million in today’s dollars).
 McCulloch arrived at this figure by doubling the estimated cost of dismantling the structure ($1.2 million), bringing the price to $2.4 million.
-He then added on $60,000, a thousand dollars for each year of his age at the time he estimated the bridge would be reconstructed in Arizona.
+He then added on $60,000, a thousand dollars for each year of his age.

 Contrary to popular belief, McCulloch was not under the impression that he was purchasing the Tower Bridge of London.